mariusbutuc/silvrback/2015-03-31-rails-42-testing-async-email.md

 end
 ```

 Active Job does a great job at hiding away all the nitty gritty queue implementation details, such that this works the same way for Resque, Delayed Job or anything else.
-So if we were to use Resque instead, the only change we would have to do would be to switch the queue adapter from `:sidekiq` to `:resque`.
+So if we were to use [Sucker Punch][sucker-punch] instead, the only change would be to switch the queue adapter from `:sidekiq` to `:sucker_punch`, after meeting the gem dependency.

 ## On the Shoulders of Active Job